Dreamer-124/OEHR/README.md

 #### 1.1 Description

 An Orthopedic Electronic Health Record Dataset., sourced from the EHR of real hospitals.
 Information available includes patient measurements, diagnoses, treatments, clinical notes, and medical images.
-OEHR is a multilingual dataset, including English and
+Besides, OEHR is a multilingual dataset, including English and
 Chinese.